-Voters will also consider one Capital Reserve Fund and one Repair Reserve Fund.
+Voters will also consider establishing a Capital Reserve Fund and transfer funds to the Repair Reserve

+Fund.
 A reserve fund is much like a savings account and is funded when a school district's expenses are less than what was expected, or revenues are higher than expected, resulting in excess fund balance.
 The district would use excess fund balance for future capital projects, such as replacing the high school's 90-year-old roof, and emergency repairs.
 No new taxes would be levied to fund these accounts.
 Instead, the money would come from excess revenues or unspent appropriations.